It’s about time for another update.

 From their announcement, Shoploop will have 90-second videos.
 What?
 Why 90 seconds?
 This is something I don’t get.
 Are they trying to tailor this to the younger generation?
 Shorter videos are usually more tailored towards those with shorter attention spans, which points towards the younger shoppers.
 Maybe I’m missing something, but Shoploop does not sound like the grand all-in-one platform that I had in my mind.

-I really like my 10-20 minute videos that go into thorough the details on products that I want to buy, especially if the price tag makes my wallet cry.
+I really like my 10-20 minute videos that go into thorough details on the products that I want to buy, especially if the price tag makes my wallet cry.

 But why is Google such a strong contender?
 Because they own Youtube.
 Right now, where do you go to watch reviews of products?
 Who do you follow for tech gadgets?
 Where do you go to see a product in action?
 Youtube.